patverga/plant_jones/README.md

 Plant Jones is a semi-intelligent, non-autonomous plant.
 He is capable of measuring, analyzing, and alerting others to his own moisture needs.

 Plant Jones also possesses [not quite developed social skills](https://twitter.com/plant_jones).
 He is able to parse tweets from human users and determine their sentiment at a rate statistically significantly above random chance.
 He uses these analyzed tweets to transmit information about his thirst levels in the hopes of garnering pity and water.
+Plant Jones is also able to respond when mentioned in other people's tweets.

 When too dry, Plant Jones scours twitter for negative tweets about water to display his sadness in a way relevant to his needs.
 When he is wattered, Plant Jones tweets a positive tweet about water signaling how happy he is.